common-workflow-language/cwl-website/content/EDITING.md

 <a id="navigation-menus"></a>
 ## Navigation Menus

 There are two nav menu templates currently available:

 * `_includes/top_nav.html` - the main site nav
   * Data: `_data/navigation.yml`
-  * Syles: `_sass/partials/_nav.scss`
+  * Styles: `_sass/partials/_nav.scss`
 * `_includes/left_nav.html` - left nav on an individual page
   * Data: `_data/navigation.yml` by default
     * Can also pull data from a page-specific file, e.g. `gallery.html` previously used `_data/user-gallery.yml` for its left nav